Half The Sky Foundation

 - Half the Sky added a fifth core program to its work in 2009, providing surgeries and care for medically fragile orphaned children from all over China.
 New purpose-designed facilities opened in Beijing and 129 children, who might have perished otherwise, received treatment.
 Government partners and children’s hospitals will replicate this new model throughout China.

-- HTS increased numbers directly enrolled in programs to 6,000 children at any one time in 45 cities in 21 of the 31 provinces and municipalities of China.
+- HTS increased numbers directly enrolled in programs to 6,000 children at any one time.
+They have 51 institutions in 23 municipalities and provinces.

 - In 2009, they expanded into 4 new provinces for 11 Blue Sky model training centers.